 serve()

-You can now run the gRPC service as you would normally run the Python script, as shown below:
+You can now run the gRPC service as you would typically run the Python script, as shown below:

 python3 crypto_server.py